Ken Martin: Minnesota DFL chair (2011–2025)

 After coming within 1.5% of winning Minnesota in 2016, Donald Trump's campaign heavily invested in winning Minnesota in 2020.
 These investments included millions in advertising and over 60 campaign staffers.
 With the DFL's influence, Democratic nominee Joe Biden won Minnesota with 52.40% of the vote to Trump's 45.28%.
-Tina Smith was also reelected to the Senate, the DFL held the State House of Representatives and the two congressional seats the party flipped from red to blue in 2018, and it flipped three Republican-held State Senate seats.
+Tina Smith was also reelected to the Senate, the DFL held the State House of Representatives and the two congressional seats the party flipped from red to blue in 2018, and it flipped three Republican-held state senate seats.

 On February 6, 2021, Martin was elected to a sixth term as chairman of the DFL Party, making him the longest-serving chairman in the party's 75-year history.
-The Star Tribune noted that the DFL had recently seen a slew of wins statewide and raised around three times as much funding as the state Republican Party in his first 10 years as chair.
+The Star Tribune noted that the DFL had recently seen many wins statewide and raised around three times as much money as the state Republican Party in his first 10 years as chair.
 By the time of Martin's reelection, the Minnesota DFL had $2.5 million in the bank compared to the Republicans' $55,000.

-DNC Vice Chair (2017–2021)
+DNC vice chair (2017–2021)

 In 2017, Martin was elected by his peers nationwide as president of the Association of State Democratic Chairs (ASDC), and thereby became a vice chair of the Democratic National Committee (DNC).
 On January 21, 2021, Martin was unanimously reelected president of the ASDC.
 Upon his reelection, Martin pledged to continue "our important work of strengthening Democratic infrastructure across America".